ASchefler/Git-Bonus/riddle.md

 # Git-Bonus
-What has a face but no head, hands but no arms?
+What has a head and a tail but no body?

-I
+R